awsdocs/amazon-eks-user-guide/doc_source/eks-linux-ami-versions.md

 ## Amazon EKS optimized Amazon Linux AMI<a name="eks-al2-ami-versions"></a>

-The tables below lists the current and previous versions of the Amazon EKS optimized Amazon Linux AMI\.
+The tables below list the current and previous versions of the Amazon EKS optimized Amazon Linux AMI\.

 **Kubernetes version 1\.18**